Touching the Void (book): Summary

 Simpson, however, was still alive.
 He had survived the fall of more than 200 ft and had landed on a small ledge inside the crevasse.
 When he regained consciousness, he discovered that the rope had been cut and concluded that Yates had probably survived but would presume that he was dead.
 He therefore had to save himself but he found it impossible to climb up to the entrance of the crevasse, because of the overhanging ice and his broken leg.
 Therefore, his only choice was to abseil deeper into the crevasse and hope that there was another way out.
 After lowering himself, Simpson found himself on a snow bridge which he crossed to get on to a steep snow slope which he climbed to get back onto the glacier.

 In a fortunate coincidence, although Yates had no choice as to where in the rope's 300 ft length he made the cut (it happened to be in the middle) it left each climber a sufficient length of rope to extricate themselves from their overnight positions.
 Yates had enough rope to abseil to safety from his snow hole and Simpson had enough rope to get to a point in the crevasse where he could climb out.

 From there, Simpson spent three days without food and with almost no water, crawling and hopping 5 mi back to their base camp.
 This involved navigating the glacier (which was scattered with more crevasses) and the moraines below.
 Exhausted and delirious, he reached base camp only a few hours before Yates and Richard Hawking (the third member of the group, a non-climber) intended to leave the base camp and return to civilization.

 Simpson's survival is regarded by mountaineers as amongst the most remarkable instances of survival against the odds.

 Awards

 The book won the 1989 Boardman Tasker Prize for Mountain Literature and the 1989 NCR Book Award.

 Adaptations

 In 2003, fifteen years after it was first published, the book was turned into a documentary film of the same name, directed by Kevin MacDonald.
 The film won the Alexander Korda Award for Best British Film at the 2003 BAFTA Awards and was featured at the 2004 Sundance Film Festival.
 In 2014, the book was being used in the English literature AQA GCSE course nationally in England.

-In 2017, it was announced the book was being adapted for the stage by David Greig and that the play would receive its world premiere the following year and would begin previews at the Bristol Old Vic on 8 September 2018, with an official opening night on 18 September, booking for a limited period until 6 October.
-It then had an extended run on the West End and will be performed live and to a streamed audience from 26 to 29 May 2021 at Bristol Old Vic.